BabylonJSGuide/Generator/content/advanced/mesh/Applying_Rotations.md

 # Applying Rotation Conventions BJS

 There are several methods of achieving rotations within BabylonJS including the use of, Euler Angles, Quaternions and Yaw, Pitch and Roll.
-All of which have in the context of BabylonJS have a particular convention when used.
+All of which in the context of BabylonJS have a particular convention when used.

 What each method has in common is given a set of data they have their own fixed manner to produce a rotation of a shape.
 For example using